 One of my all-time favorite movies is The Exorcist, which takes place mostly in Washington, DC.
 The film’s house and iconic steps are just a few blocks past Georgetown’s main thoroughfare.

 This set of 97 stairs is easy to miss, but immediately recognizable—their steep, narrow rise leads you from a tucked-away arch at the bottom of Prospect Street to the top of M Street.
 Protip: If you’re out for a jog and need to get your heart rate up, this is a favorite sprint for Georgetown and GWU athletes.

 Other cool film locations: Pretty much any building made of white marble.

 5: Eastern Market

 This one always surprises me—the Eastern Market building and its neighboring open-air market are two of the coolest spots in DC, yet I’ve mostly seen locals there week after week!
 So, it’s a perfect starter spot to explore Southeast DC without running into throngs of tourists.
 It’s also within walking distance of the Capitol Building and National Mall if you’re up for a day trip.

 Located just off the Metro station of the same name, Eastern Market hosts an incredible farmer’s market indoors, with fresh meat, fruits, veggies, bread, and more.
 Across the street, you’ll find antiques, collectibles, arts, and crafts every Saturday and Sunday.
-I’d also recommend stopping by Montmartre for a nice, sit-down brunch.

 Other cool markets: Dupont Circle Farmer’s Market, Florida Ave.
 Market.